100+ Best Burgers in America

 Beef and Beyond

 The hamburger may be the all-star of the home barbecue, but don’t overlook these restaurant versions.
 Chefs have a lot of tricks and techniques to reinvent the traditional ground beef patty sandwich, including new cooking methods, cuts of meat, buns and toppings for truly unique results.
-From foie gras-topped prime beef and specially designed dry-aged blends to wild game- and seafood-infused patties, here are 51 burgers to try across the U.S.
+From foie gras-topped prime beef and specially designed dry-aged blends to wild game- and seafood-infused patties, here are more than 100 burgers to try across the U.S.

 Photo courtesy of Bart Sasso